LightFiLimited/lf-documentation/docs/sensors/01_install.md

 ### Provisioning the BASE sensor
+[Note: If ordering BASE sensors for a whole building it is possible to have pre-provisioned BASE sensors, with your required ip and BACnet settings, shipped directly from LightFi, saving engineer time on your install.
+Please contact LightFi to arrange this.]

 To provision the BASE sensor on LightFi’s Portal, you will need to following:
 - Base sensor powered and connected to the internet
 - Ethernet cable